Pipilotti Rist: Collections

-Rist's work is held in the permanent collections of museums and galleries including the Museum of Modern Art, the Solomon R. Guggenheim Museum, the San Francisco MoMA, and the Utrecht Centraal Museum.
+Pipilotti Rist's works are represented in contemporary art collections of established Museums worldwide, including the Museum of Modern Art, the Solomon R. Guggenheim Museum, the San Francisco MoMA, Louisiana Museum of Modern Art Humlebaek (Denmark), Kyoto National Museum (Japan), Utrecht Centraal Museum (Netherlands), the Kunstmuseum Basel, Museum of Contemporary Art Chicago, Museum für Moderne Kunst Frankfurt am Main (Germany), the Musée d'Art et d'Histoire (Geneva), and the Migros Museum of Contemporary Art (Zurich).
 Her installation, TV-Lüster, is on permanent display at the Kunstmuseum St. Gallen.

 Influence on other artists

 Ever Is Over All was referenced in 2016 by Beyoncé in the film accompanying her album Lemonade in which the singer is seen walking down a city street smashing windows of parked cars with a baseball bat.